sghael/speedy_c2dm/README.markdown

     response = SpeedyC2DM::API.send_notification(options)

-Note:  there are blocking calls in both .new() and .send_notification().
+Note:  there are blocking calls in both .set_account() and .send_notification().
 You should use an async queue like [Resque](https://github.com/defunkt/resque) to ensure a non-blocking code path in your application code, particularly for the .send_notification() call.

 ##Testing